-Banks should note that, effective this quarter, the existing Call Report items in which loans that are TDRs are to be reported - Memorandum item 1 in Schedule RC-N, Past Due and Nonaccrual Loans, Leases, and Other Assets, or Memorandum item 1 in Schedule RC-C, part I, Loans and Leases, depending on whether a loan is or is not in compliance with its modified terms - have been revised to include breakdowns of these TDRs by loan category.
+Banks should note that, effective as of the March 31, 2011, report date, the Call Report items in which loans that are TDRs were reported in prior quarters - Memorandum item 1 in Schedule RC-N, Past Due and Nonaccrual Loans, Leases, and Other Assets, or Memorandum item 1 in Schedule RC-C, part I, Loans and Leases, depending on whether a loan is or is not in compliance with its modified terms - were revised to include breakdowns of these TDRs by loan category.
 In addition, consumer loans that have undergone TDRs, which were previously exempt from being reported in the Memorandum items for TDRs, must now be reported in these items.